marcojakob/code.makery.ch/content/library/greenfoot-kara/chapter3/_index.en.md

 In the last chapter we have learned to repeat certain events while a condition is met.
 Now we want to do the following:

-*Kara is to lay a trail of five leafs.*
+*Kara is to lay a trail of five leaves.*

 ![Loop Example](loop-example.png)